AguaClara/Textbook/Technical_Report/Chemical_Dosing.rst

     :alt: constant level tank details

     Constant level tank with associated valves and dosing tubes.
 The valves with orange handles are compatible with chlorine and have chlorine resistant o'rings.
+    .. add something about soda ash here as well

 .. csv-table:: CLT Details Figure Key
    :header: "Key", "Description"